-Your eye and vision is like a fingerprint – truly distinctive and personal.
+Your eye (and how it sees the world) is like a fingerprint – truly distinctive and personal.
 It is distinctive because light is scattered unevenly to form a pattern that is unique to your eye and because your cornea has a unique shape.
 Wavefront assessment involves an extra diagnostic screening process extensive enough to let the surgeon see every individual patient’s unique optical characteristics.

 Wavefront software combines data from two different types of diagnostic equipment, then programs the laser with your unique treatment, based on this data.
 Wavefront provides the most technologically advanced measurement of scattered light errors (defects) known as high order “aberrations” in the eye.
 Wavefront technology is based on the principle that if an eye had no imperfections at all, light passing through it would not scatter.
 But, because no eye is perfect, light scatters to form distinct patterns, called a wavefront.
 Wavefront technology measures your personal/individual patterns and thus allows the surgeon to plan a treatment that exactly matches individual vision errors.